seigot/tools/explain/README_cloud.md

 ### ■ Slide 5 (cloudnative usecase1)

 Here are a few examples/use cases align with this research.
 The left side is QNX's virtual platform QNX Cabin.
-QNX Cabin is one of the popular virtual platforms used in automotive industory.
+QNX Cabin is one of the popular virtual platforms used in automotive industry.
 The right side is dSPACE. dSPACE provides hardware verification solution for QNX Cabin.

 ### ■ Slide 6 (cloudnative usecase2)